February 17, 2021 | By Derek Carlstrom

 Professional Employer Organizations (PEO) help small and mid-sized companies overcome HR challenges.
 PEOs have long helped companies reach their goals by reducing the internal strain of complex and time-consuming HR tasks.
-PEOs could handle complex HR duties at the state and federal level, but statutory authority related federal duties remained unclarified.
+PEOs could handle complex HR duties at the state and federal level, but statutory authority-related federal duties remained unclarified.
 In 2014, the Small Business Efficiency Act (SBEA) addressed this by creating a voluntary program offering a PEO opportunity to become a certified PEO (CPEO).
 In exchange, CPEOs are held to a higher regulatory standard than other PEOs.
+The question facing PEOs is whether to become a certified or non-certified PEO.

 The SBEA was signed into law as part of the Tax Increase Prevention Act of 2014.
 For many years, small business owners and employees have drowned in compliance and regulation, getting confused by wage and hour laws, workers' compensation, and equal employment opportunity requirements.
 PEOs have been a lifeline for some companies, helping to navigate these complex waters.
 By enacting the SBEA, PEOs have clear direction from a federal compliance perspective, something that was lacking prior to this law.